 Are you interested in embarking on a life-changing journey by becoming a foster parent?

-The St. Tammany Humane Society is looking for some very special people to open their hearts and their homes to some very special animals, if even for a short time.
+The St. Tammany Humane Society is always looking for people to open their hearts and their homes to our animals, if even for a short time.
 Companion animals require foster care for a variety of different reasons or just to make room for other orphaned pets looking for a second chance and a permanent loving home.

 Some animals require foster care for medical reasons or rehabilitation, while some just need a temporary home due to restrictions caused by their age, whether it be too young or too old, and some just need to be placed with families in order to become socialized and ready for permanent placement.